-Navigating The R&D Tax Credit: Internal Use Software
+Navigating the R&D Tax Credit: Internal Use Software

 Internal Use Software (IUS) includes software applications, operating systems and related resources used to run a business and serve customers.
 Many small, midsized and even larger U.S. companies currently do not take advantage of Federal & State tax credits available for IUS research and development (R&D).